Cryptocurrency Addiction Treatment and Guide

 Cryptocurrency addiction is the compulsive trading in cryptocurrencies and related activities with resulting negative consequences on a person’s life.
-Cryptocurrency addiction is a behavioural addiction, similar to gambling addiction, and disrupts or damages personal, family relationships & recreational pursuits.
-This guide will help you find out more about this modern day epidemic.
+Cryptocurrency addiction is a behavioural addiction, similar to gambling addiction, and disrupts or damages personal, and family relationships & recreational pursuits.
+This guide will help you find out more about this modern-day epidemic.

 Cryptocurrency addiction seems to be more common:

 - In men – but this might just be because women trade cryptocurrencies less than men.

 - In young adults and teens – but problems of this sort can start at any age.
 Signs of addiction can start at any time; e.g children as young as 7 may find it extremely difficult to control how much time they spend on their computer games.
 Older people may also find themselves with too much time on their hands, leading them to find alternative ways to stay busy.